lovelydreamer/RE_API/README.md

 adb shell
 bam!

-but wait. you can't download from the playstore the target app.
+but wait. you can't download from the playstore the target app. so....borrow a pre android 9 device and make proxied requests the ol'fashioned way.